cap-js/attachments/README.md

 ```sh
  npm add @cap-js/attachments
  ```
-- To use Attachments, simply extend a CDS model by adding an element that refers to the pre-defined Attachments type (see [Changes in the CDS Models](changes-in-the-cds-models) for more details):
+- To use Attachments, extend a CDS model by adding an element that refers to the pre-defined Attachments type (see [Changes in the CDS Models](#changes-in-the-cds-models) for more details):
 ```cds
 using { Attachments } from '@cap-js/attachments';